karla-codes/coffee-site/README.md

 ## How to Use

-Download or clone this repository.
+1. Download or clone this repository.

-Inside the project directory run:
+2. Inside the project directory run:

 `npm start`

 This will build the Sass files and run the app in development mode.

 To view in browser, open [http://localhost:3000/](http://localhost:3000/)

+3. To build the app for production, run:

+`npm run build`